 Some investors seem intent on becoming latter-day P.T.
 Barnums.
 Two months ago, a marijuana-focused technology and growing firm based in Arizona, American Green Inc., bought the ghost-town of Nipton, Calfornia, which covers 120 acres, for the price of $5 million.
 American Green plans to make Nipton the country’s “first energy-independent, cannabis-friendly hospitality destination,” according to the company’s publicity statement.

-The threat of a similar process unfolding in Ohio led voters to reject a ballot measure last year that would have allowed businesses to jump into marijuana production but the criteria for obtaining licenses would have narrowed the competition to large suppliers.
-A proposed ballot measure in Florida carries the same threat, leading some of the state’s major media organs to come out against it.
+The threat of a similar process unfolding in Ohio led voters to reject a ballot measure last year that would have allowed businesses to jump into marijuana production.
+Analysis of the measure revealed that the criteria for obtaining licenses would have narrowed the competition to large suppliers.
+A proposed new ballot measure in Florida carries the same threat, leading some of the state’s major media organs to come out against it.

 In the short term big business dominance of the market is likely to drive down marijuana prices — there is evidence of this happening already — which sounds like a plus for consumers.
 But eventually these same production monopolies will be in a position to set their prices high, without competition, and their investors will stand to earn large profits when they do.